Hello. I’m an Information Science PhD candidate at the University of Colorado Boulder.

-One of the big challenges for these remote global volunteer teams, dubbed digital humanitarians, is syncing up their work needs across time and space with the free, everyday technologies that they cobble together, like social media, chat, and online office software.
-My dissertation work explores the ways people think about and talk about time in order to coordinate, the technology breakdowns that occur in this kind of temporal work, and how we might co-design better systems with them.
+One of the big challenges for these remote global volunteer teams, dubbed digital humanitarians, is syncing up their work across time and space with the free, everyday technologies that they cobble together, like social media, chat, and online office software.
+My dissertation work explores the ways people think about and talk about time in order to coordinate, the discord that occur in this kind of temporal work, and how we might co-design better systems with them.

 Looking ahead post-graduation, I’m excited to launch a new research agenda that builds on my private sector experience and doctoral studies by exploring socially intelligent computing for social good.
-Here, I’m eager to dig into on how we generate collective, material knowledge through human and machine collaboration in crisis response scenarios.
+Here, I’m eager to dig into on how we design for collective, material knowledge through human and machine collaboration in crisis response scenarios.

 Some of the questions I’m thinking about are: